 It is important to seek advice about correct identification, removal and handling of products containing asbestos before commencing any building or renovating around their home.
 Council recommends homeowners and renovators to treat all fibro sheets as if they contain asbestos unless tested and to use a licensed asbestos removal contractor to remove all building materials containing asbestos.

 Asbestos is a hazardous waste and must be disposed of correctly at a licensed site.
-Uralla Shire residents can dispose of asbestos by appointment at the Uralla Waste Management Facility on Tip Road (off Rowan Avenue) in Uralla.
-Residents must book-in the planned asbestos disposal and notify the Uralla Waste Management Facility at a minimum of 24 hours prior to the disposal.
+Uralla Shire residents can dispose of asbestos on weekdays only by appointment at the Uralla Waste Management Facility on Tip Road (off Rowan Avenue) in Uralla.
+Residents must book-in the planned asbestos disposal and notify the Uralla Waste Management Facility at a minimum of 48 hours prior to the disposal.

 It is important to ensure that asbestos waste has been wetted and sealed in heavy-duty plastic prior to transportation.